GSA/digitalgov.gov/content/posts/2012-12-18-analytics-apis-and-open-content-resources.md

 url: /2012/12/18/analytics-apis-and-open-content-resources/
 date: 2012-12-18 12:34:25 -0400
 title: Analytics, APIs and Open Content Resources
-summary: 'Agencies have been working away at building better digital services and here, at the&nbsp;Digital Services Innovation Center, we&#8217;ve been building resources to help.
-We have been focusing on three areas, 1.&nbsp;The Digital Analytics Program.&nbsp;We&nbsp;announced&nbsp;this program in early October to help agencies better&nbsp;measure performance and customer satisfaction to'
+summary: 'Agencies have been working away at building better digital services and here, at the Digital Services Innovation Center, we&#8217;ve been building resources to help.
+We have been focusing on three areas, 1.
+The Digital Analytics Program.
+We announced this program in early October to help agencies better measure performance and customer satisfaction to'
 authors:
   - gwynne-kostin
 categories: